Webcast: Health Implications Of Income Inequality

 The poll examined the life experiences of people at all income levels.
 From paying medical bills and affording housing to coping with unexpected expenses, Americans face very different realities.
 The scope of these choices carry profound implications for the country's health and for society at large.

-Tune in at 12 p.m.
-ET Monday for a webcast to explore these differences, as well as consider approaches, such as taxation, that could narrow the income gaps.
+A web cast streamed at 12 p.m.
+ET Monday exploring these differences, as well as approaches, such as taxation, that could narrow the income gaps.
+(Video of the webcast will be posted as soon as it is available.)

-Joe Neel, deputy senior supervising editor on NPR's Science Desk, will moderate a discussion with:
+Joe Neel, deputy senior supervising editor on NPR's Science Desk moderated the discussion with:

 - Robert Blendon, professor of health policy and political analysis, Harvard T.H.
 Chan School of Public Health and Harvard Kennedy School